 Stock market prediction: Quarterly S&P 500 Forecast

-Our quarterly S&P 500 forecast for 2024 Q2 (average price returns) indicates a 7.2 percent increase over the first quarter of 2024.
-Our monthly forecast for April is slightly higher than March’s average.
-Geopolitical problems such as the Russia-Ukraine, the Red Sea crisis, and the Gaza conflict cannot be captured in a forecast model.
+Our quarterly S&P 500 forecast for 2024 Q4 (average price returns) indicates a 4.6 percent growth over the previous quarter.
+Our monthly forecast for November is lower than October’s average.
+Geopolitical problems such as the Russia-Ukraine, and the Israel-Lebanon conflict cannot be captured in a forecast model.
 Thus, any uncertainty concerning these issues makes the 95 % confidence interval around the point forecast rather wide.

 The Covid-19 relief plan